wagov/wasocshared/docs/advisories/20230905002-Mozilla-Multiple-Security-Fixes.md

 Mozilla has released security updates to address vulnerabilities in Firefox ESR **all versions below 115.2**.
 An attacker could exploit some of these vulnerabilities to potentially allow the leak of sensitive information.

 ## What are the vulnerabilities?
+The following listed vulnerabilities affect Firefox ESR **all versions below 115.2**:

 - [**CVE-2023-4573**](https://nvd.nist.gov/vuln/detail/CVE-2023-4573): Memory corruption in IPC CanvasTranslator
 - [**CVE-2023-4574**](https://nvd.nist.gov/vuln/detail/CVE-2023-4574): Memory corruption in IPC ColorPickerShownCallback